Apr 21

 • Do you want to edit environments in the management console (Web UI)?

-• Do you want to be able to use the -E ENVIRONMENT flag to cookbook upload to automatically set cookbook version constraints on an environment?
+• Do you want to be able to use the -E ENVIRONMENT flag to cookbook

 Branch Tracking Strategy